thebrandre/plutus-playground-docker/README.md

 ```
 docker-compose up -d
 ```

-Visit [https://localhost:8009/](https://localhost:8009/) and accept the security risk.
+* To visit *Plutus Playground*, navigate to [https://localhost:8009/](https://localhost:8009/) and accept the security risk.
+* To visit the *Cardano documentation*, navigate to [http://localhost:8002/](http://localhost:8002/).
+* To visit the *Plutus Haddock documentation*, navigate to [http://localhost:8081/plutus-haddock/index.html](http://localhost:8081/plutus-haddock/index.html).

 ### Shutdown
 The Playground can be stopped via: